Occupational segregation: Gender

 The gendered division of labor helps to explain the hierarchy of power across gender identity, class, race, ethnicity, and sexual orientation.
 Socialist feminists contribute to this ideology through a Marxist frame of alienated labor and the means of production.
 Heidi Hartmann emphasized the gendered division of labor as patriarchal control over women's labor.
 Wally Saccombe suggested the mode of production should become a unity of production and reproduction, in which women's reproductive abilities are viewed as a valuable source of labor or income.
 The "wages for housework" movement in the late 1970s showcased the importance of gender inequality in the workplace.
 Socialist feminists critiqued the exploitation of women's household and reproductive labor, since it was not viewed as a commodity that deserved payment in the market economy.
 Women often experience working a "double day" or "second shift" when they go to a wage-earning job and then come home to take care of children and the home.

+Researchers, policymakers, and the general public in North America tend to show more concern about the under-representation of women in STEM fields than the under-representation of men in care-oriented occupations such as healthcare, elementary education, and domestic careers (HEED).